MoT: Modularization-of-Thought Prompting for Effective Code Generation: Abstract

 \section{Abstract}

 Large Language Models are transforming software development by automatically generating code.
 Current prompting techniques such as Chain-of-Thought (CoT) suggest tasks step by step and the reasoning process follows a linear structure, which hampers the understanding of complex programming problems, particularly those requiring hierarchical solutions.
-Inspired by the principle of modularization in software development, in this work, we propose a novel prompting technique, called \textbf{MoT}, to enhance the code generation performance of LLMs.
-At first, MoT exploits modularization principles to decompose complex programming problems into smaller, independent reasoning steps, enabling a more structured and interpretable problem-solving process.
-This hierarchical structure improves the LLM's ability to comprehend complex programming problems.
-Then, it structures the reasoning process using an MLR Graph (\textbf{M}ulti-\textbf{L}evel \textbf{R}easoning Graph), which hierarchically organizes reasoning steps.
+Inspired by the principle of modularization in software development, in this work, we propose a novel prompting technique called MoT (Modularization of Thought), to enhance the code generation performance of LLMs.
+First, MoT exploits modularization principles to decompose complex programming problems into smaller, independent reasoning steps, enabling a more structured and interpretable problem-solving process.
+This hierarchical structure improves the LLMs' ability to comprehend complex programming problems.
+Then, it structures the reasoning process using an MLR Graph (Multi-Level Reasoning Graph), which hierarchically organizes reasoning steps.
 This approach enhances modular understanding and ensures better alignment between reasoning steps and the generated code, significantly improving code generation performance.
-Our experiments on two advanced LLMs (GPT-4o-mini and DeepSeek-R1), comparing MoT to six baseline prompting techniques across six widely used datasets, HumanEval, HumanEval-ET, HumanEval+, MBPP, MBPP-ET, and MBPP+, demonstrate that MoT significantly outperforms existing baselines (e.g., CoT and SCoT), achieving Pass@1 scores ranging from 58.1\% to 95.1\%.
-The experimental results confirm that MoT significantly enhances the performance of LLM-based code generation.
+Our experiments on two advanced LLMs (GPT-4o-mini and DeepSeek-R1), comparing MoT to six baseline prompting techniques across eight benchmarks, demonstrate that MoT significantly outperforms existing baselines (e.g., CoT and SCoT), achieving Pass@1 scores ranging from 58.1\% to 95.1\%.